 Hat tip Campus Reform

 On Thursday, once again, a group of university presidents and chancellors were called to testify before the House Committee on Education and the Workforce chaired by Rep. Virginia Foxx (R-NC).
 One of those was the president of Northwestern University, Michael Schill.
 Both he and his university have come under sharp criticism in recent days due to the school's apparent capitulation to the demands of pro-Palestinian protesters, who had set up an encampment.
 In exchange for ending the encampment, Northwestern made a series of concessions to the students, agreeing to bring in Palestinian students and faculty to Northwestern.
 In addition, Northwestern seemingly made their agreement with the protesters without any consultation with Jewish students.
-Nor was the (Northwestern) President's Advisory Committee on Preventing Anti-Semitism and Hare consulted.
+Nor was the (Northwestern) President's Advisory Committee on Preventing Anti-Semitism and Hate consulted.
 Of all the university officials present at this hearing (4- Northwestern, Rutgers, UCLA, and the former president of Brandeis University), it was Schill who came under the most intense criticism from Republicans on the committee.
 At one point, Schill vehemently denied having asked the campus chapter of Hillel to appoint a new leader who would be anti-Zionist, as had been claimed by several who complained to the committee.

 Here is how the campus newspaper, Daily Northwestern, described the hearing and Schill's testimony.